TIM MORGAN MRSS

-Tim is experienced in designing and building large-scale sculptures, architecture design and in teaching.
-He has been commissioned by, among others, the Contemporary Art Society and Cass Sculpture Foundation where examples of his work are exhibited.
+Tim is experienced in designing and building domestic and large-scale sculptures, architecture design and in teaching.
+He has been commissioned by, among others, the Contemporary Art Society and Cass Sculpture Foundation.

-While at the Royal College of Art he was offered an internship with James Carpenter Design Associates, a downtown Manhattan architectural practice, widely respected in particular for their innovative and creative use of glass.
+While at the Royal College of Art he was offered an internship with James Carpenter Design Associates, a downtown Manhattan architectural practice, widely respected for their creative use of glass.
 During his time with JCDA, Tim had the opportunity to work on a number of exciting projects in the USA and London.